 Copying Panopto Videos

-Instructors have the ability to copy Panopto videos from previous courses into new Canvas courses in two different ways: batch copy or individual video copy.
-When the Panopto Copy tool (batch copy) is used, all the videos in the original course's Panopto folder and any subfolders are copied to the Panopto folder in the new course.
+Instructors have the ability to copy Panopto videos from previous courses into new Canvas courses in two different ways: course copy v2 or individual video copy.
+When the Panopto Course Copy tool is used, all the videos in the original course's Panopto folder and any subfolders are copied to the Panopto folder in the new course.
 Where applicable, embedded videos are updated and linked to the new video copy.
-If videos you want to copy are in more than one Canvas course, use the batch copy method for the course site hosting the most videos.
-IMPORTANT: Copy Canvas course content first, and then complete the Panopto Batch Copy.
-A batch copy can only be done once in a new course site.
-You may then follow the individual video copy steps to add any additional video you desire from other course sites.
+IMPORTANT: In the new Canvas Course, create the Panopto video folder by clicking onto the Panopto Video tab in the course navigation menu.
+See below for the individual video copy steps to add any additional video you desire from other course sites.
 All the copies will be housed in the new Canvas site - Panopto folder.

 Important Terminology